 What makes your services unique to other providers?
 What can the customers expect from you?
 Other companies have taken it up a notch by creating long-lasting catch phrases that simplify their mission and vision.

-The head down to the operating core must be in tune with the goals.
+The head,all the way down to the operating core must be in tune with the goals.

 Are there specific tasks that must be removed because they do not serve your objectives or are there certain tasks that must be added to serve your mission and reach your vision?

-Most companies soar at a steady plateau and function at varying paces and this is because of a lack of unity.
+Most companies remain at a steady plateau and function at varying paces due to a lack of unity.
 A mission and vision statement can remedy this by providing a sense of direction to the company.
-But don’t just a create a statement, live closely by these words.
+But don’t stop at creating a statement, live by it.

 Photo courtesy – ©/ Dollar Photo Club